-Most apartments will have access to the Internet, although Wi-Fi access might be less common in the 5th district than in the others.
+Most apartments will have access to the Internet.
 All districts, however, will have Internet cafés where you can go to use the Internet.
+For all printing and copy needs, go to CopyGuru.
+They are all over the city and cheap and easy!